Dusky seaside sparrow: Last specimens

-Captive breeding of all remaining dusky seaside sparrows with the Scott's seaside sparrow (A. m. peninsulae) from Florida's gulf coast was approved in 1979.
-By 1980 five dusky seaside sparrows were in a captive breeding facility in Gainesville, Florida.
-One, banded in 1978 with an orange leg band, was unique.

 "Orange Band" was left by himself on the St. Johns Unit of the St. Johns NWR after a yellow-leg-banded dusky was captured in 1979.
 Field observations of color banded sparrows from 1975 to 1979 indicated that dusky seaside sparrows seldom traveled more than a mile or two in their lifetimes.
 In April 1980, "Orange Band" was again observed on the St. Johns Unit, but was surprisingly captured in June eight miles south on the Beeline Unit in the company of a dusky with a green leg band.
 Before finding "Green Band", "Orange Band" passed the general vicinity of the two unbanded dusky seaside sparrows.

+With so few individuals left, a last-ditch effort captive breeding program was approved, wherein the remaining dusky seaside sparrows, all males, would be crossbred with females of the closely related Scott's seaside sparrow (A. m. peninsulae), from Florida's gulf coast.
+By 1980, five of the six duskies sighted in 1979 had been captured and were being housed at the Santa Fe College Teaching Zoo in Gainesville, Florida, as part of this program.
+"Green Band" proved elusive, and was never recaptured after having been banded.
+He was last seen on July 23, 1980.

-In 1983 the last four living dusky seaside sparrows were taken to the Walt Disney World Resort, to continue crossbreeding and living out their days in a protected habitat on the Discovery Island nature reserve.
-By March 31, 1986, only "Orange Band" remained.
+In 1983, the last four living dusky seaside sparrows were moved to the Walt Disney World Resort, to continue crossbreeding and living out their days in a protected habitat on the Discovery Island nature reserve.
+Sometime before the move, "Red Band" had succumbed to a tumor.
+Between the remaining four individuals and their mates, a total of just five viable offspring were produced.
+A single male, who was 75% dusky, and four females, that were 25%, 50%, 75%, and 87.5% dusky, respectively.

+By March 31, 1986, further breeding attempts had failed, and of the four dusky seaside sparrows originally brought to Discovery Island, only "Orange Band" remained.

-Despite being blind in one eye, "Orange Band" reached an extreme old age for a sparrow, living at least nine years, and possibly as many as thirteen, before being found dead on June 16, 1987.
-Its heart and liver were cryopreserved.
+Despite being blind in one eye, "Orange Band" reached an extreme old age for a sparrow, living at least eight years, and possibly as many as thirteen, before being found dead on June 17, 1987.
+In the hopes that cloning would someday give scientists another chance at saving the subspecies, the heart and liver of "Orange Band" were cryopreserved, and his body was preserved in alcohol at the Florida Museum of Natural History.